danielabrahamgit/Perceptron_Project_189/README.md

 ## Navigation
 **Coding Assignments** <br>
 The coding assignments can be found in the Notebook folder.
 In it you will find 4 files and a folder named _material_
+* **Start_Perceptron_Intructor** - The first Perceptron Notebook with answers filled in and all cells run.
+This is the notebook students should start with as it lays the foundation for what a Perceptron is and how to build one.
+Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
+* **Start_Perceptron_Student** - The first Perceptron Notebook with none of the answers filled in.
+Students should complete this notebook before moving onto **Perceptron_Student**.
-* **Perceptrons_Intructor** - The Perceptron Notebook with answers filled in and all cells run.
-Intructors will use this as a reference when a assisting students, not that this is not the only way to implement the solutions.
-Can also be provided to students as a solution manual.
+* **Perceptron_Intructor** - The second Perceptron Notebook with answers filled in and all cells run.
+The students should be completeing this notebook after doing the first one.
+Intructors will use this as a reference when assisting students, note that this is not the only way to implement the solutions.
-* **Perceptrons_Student** - The Perceptron Notebook with none of the answers filled in.
-Provide this to students so that they can work on filling in the answers throughout the course of the week.
+* **Perceptron_Student** - The second Perceptron Notebook with none of the answers filled in.
+Students should tackle this notebook after they complete **Start_Perceptron_Student**.
 * **_material_** - This folder holds all of the supplimentary material for the coding assignment.
-This includes all imported data sets and images.
+This includes all zip files of imported data sets and images.